xiaoylu/DeepLearningNotes/Learning2Rank/Readme.md

 Learning to Rank
 ===

-Categories:
+Categories
+---

+* Pointwise: a scoring system which output a score based on the feature vector
-* Pointwise:
+  * Global order directly

 * Pair-wise: the learning task is formalized as classification of object pairs into two categories (correctly ranked and incorrectly ranked).
   * Models:
+    * RankSVM
-    * Rank SVM
+    * RankBoost
     * RankNet (see below for paper review)
   * Pros:
-    * Extract ground truth from users’ clicks-through data
+    * easy ground truth extraction from users’ clicks-through data
-    *
   * Cons:
+    * quadratic #pairs for training

+* List-wise: treat a rank list as the label directly, optimizing MAP or NDCG
+   * Models:
+      * LambdaRank
+      * AdaRank
+      * SoftRank
+      * LambdaMART
-* List-wise:
+   * Score:
+      * MAP (Mean Average Precision)
+      * NDCG (Normalized Discounted Cumulative Gain)

 Review of some key papers
 ===